 The writers behind this newsletter.

-Author of four novels set in the Florentine Renaissance and one in Ancient Britain.
+Author of four novels set in the Florentine Renaissance and two in Ancient Britain.
 I believe in historical fiction that seeks the soul found not in the documents of historians and trenches of archaeologists but in the imagination.

 You can find recent issues that have been published by Finding the Soul in History on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.